handresen/mariagdkdoc/pages/clientapi/geofencing/geofence_visualization.md

 The following are to be visualized :

  * **Notification elements** <br>
    Line between first- and last- track position.
-Color according to notification level. ((See [NotificationDef](http://support.teleplanglobe.com/MariaGDKDoc/html/D5E9F28E.htm))) <br>
+Color according to notification level. <br>
    Ledger line to current track possition, for selected tracks or notifications only.

  * **Moving Ranges**<br>